kaaziee/kaaziee/README.md

 I'm an pentester and programmer.

-I am currently still in school and I have a part time job.

-When I have free time I play games and go out with friends.

 In the future I would like to help people with projects in cybersecurity but i'm also interested in projects not related to cybersecurity.